-The Office of Student Life supports programming that encourages student participation and involvement in cocurricular opportunities.
+The Office of Student Life supports student engagement that encourages student participation and involvement in co-curricular opportunities.
 By creating engaging activities and ongoing partnerships, the College strives to create a sense of cohesiveness and campus spirit.
-This office coordinates student leadership opportunities through New Student Orientation and Registration, Accepted Student Night, activities, and general interest in academic clubs and organizations.
+Often, you will hear members of the community refer to it as the KV family!
+This office coordinates student leadership opportunities through New Student Orientation and Registration, Accepted Student Nights, events, and general interest in academic clubs and organizations.
 Students are invited to get involved in key groups on both campuses such as Student Senate and clubs and organizations.
-For more information, contact the Director of Student Life at 207-453-3540.
+For more information, contact the Director of Student Life at (207) 453-3540.